moatazeldebsy/bitrise-step-saucelabs-espresso-app-automate/README.md

-# bitrise-step-saucelabs-espresso-app-automate
+# bitrise-step-sauce-labs-espresso-app-automate

-This step uploads a provided app apk and test apk to SauceLabs.
-It then will execute the Espresso Tests for the provided apks in SauceLabs app automate.
+This step uploads a provided app apk and test apk to Sauce Labs.
+It then will execute the Espresso Tests for the provided apks in Sauce Labs app automate.

 ## How to use this Step